-- A single high-fidelity LES on the large domain, which includes the TGP, as shown in green color in Fig. 1(a), to obtain and record the time series of the velocity components at the nozzle exit planes. - The existing experimental data [12, 13] on the mean and r.m.s. (root-mean-square) axial and radial velocity components, and the longitudinal integral length scale on the centerline near the nozzle exit planes. - A transformation procedure that is used on the recorded exit-plane data to form velocity inflow boundary conditions for use in the LES/PDF simulations on the small domain, shown in Fig. 1(c).
+- A single LES on the large domain, which includes the TGP, as highlighted by the green box in Fig. 1a, to obtain and record the time series of the velocity components at the nozzle exit planes. - The existing experimental data [12, 13] on the mean and r.m.s. (root-mean-square) axial and radial velocity components, and the longitudinal integral length scale on the centerline near the nozzle exit planes. - A transformation procedure that is used on the recorded exit-plane data to form velocity inflow boundary conditions for use in the LES/PDF simulations on the small domain, shown by the red box in Fig. 1b.
 The transformations are performed so that key statistics of the inflowing velocity fields match those measured in the experiments.